Vegan Pesto with Basil and Cashews

 • Taste the pesto and adjust the lemon juice, salt, and pepper to taste.
 If the pesto is too thick for your liking, add a tablespoon or two of additional olive oil and pulse to combine.

-• Store the pesto in an airtight container in the fridge for up to 5 days.
-The pesto can be frozen for up to 6 weeks.
+The vegan pesto can be stored in an airtight container in the fridge for up to 5 days.
+It can be frozen for up to 6 weeks, either as a larger batch or in ice cube trays for individual portions.

 xo